 From 2015 – 2018 there was more of a 50/50 split of funds between DOEE and DCRA.
 In 2019 and 2020 DOEE’s budget dropped 30%.
 How do we ensure environmental outcomes if we don’t have an equitable distribution between agencies?

 Director Chrappah: Resources have not been taken away at DCRA.
+There has been no reduction or elimination of positions dealing with green enforcement.
 213 green building projects have been completed this year.

 Would DCRA commit to doing another assessment on green code compliance and publishing the results to see if any fine tuning needs to be made in response to the reorganization?